 Record entire exam (unlike VFSS where the fluoro is turned on and off during the exam).
 The endoscope is always “on” to view management of pharyngeal residues and secretions.

-Significantly less expensive than the VFSS.
+Less expensive than the VFSS.

 Safety and reliability of FEES